 5. Check out Saskatoon’s Best Christmas Lights Displays – What better activity to fill some those long, dark winter hours?
 Pop the family into the car and check out the FREE Clinkskill Lights display.
 This elaborately decorated house in South Nutana Park is home to around 70 000 lights, a radio station, and about 20 minutes of flashy, festive fun.
 And while you’re at it, why not check these other awesome lights displays in Saskatoon?

 6. Skate at an Outdoor Rink – Just another awesome FREE activity in Saskatoon!
 Grab some skates and cool down with a skate at your local outdoor rink.
 Many communities in Saskatoon maintain an ice during the winter season.
 You will likely find one at a school near you or contact your local community association for a tip on where to find one.
 If you don’t have your own skates, head down to the Cameco – Meewasin Skating Rink located beside the beautiful Bessborough hotel in downtown Saskatoon and borrow a pair!
 This facility is open from noon til 9pm daily.
+Alternately, check out our guide to everything you need to know about public skating in Saskatoon!

 7. Watch a Movie – The theatre is often a draw during the holiday season, but nothing beats a cuddle-up at home with a nice movie!
 Both are great options for a relaxing holiday time with the family, but staying home is certainly easier on the pocketbook!
+Alternately check out a $3 Family-Favourites movie on Saturday mornings at Cineplex.

 8. Family Games Night – Krokinole, Checkers, Cranium, Cribbage, Guess Who, Monopoly, Battleship—what was your favourite game to play as a kid?
 Make this year the year that you enjoy a family night of boardgames with your kids!

 9. Read a Book as a Family – It’s always nice to cuddle up with a good book especially when the weather outside is frightful!
 Why not do it as a family?
 Pick a decent chapter book that you can all get into and take turns reading it in bed in your jammies!
-Here’s a few of our favourites…Charlie and Chocolate Factory, Charlotte’s Web, A Harry Potter, The Spiderwick Chronicles, Diary of Wimpy Kid, and Geronimo Stilton!
+Here’s a few of our favourites…Charlie and Chocolate Factory, Charlotte’s Web, Harry Potter, The Spiderwick Chronicles, Diary of Wimpy Kid, and Geronimo Stilton!

 10. Take a Winter Walk – The Meewasin Valley Trail is always a scenic place to take a stroll and winter is no exception!
 Bundle up and get out as a family on any of these awesome trails!
 Meewasin clears city paths as best they can during the winter, but if you’re feeling adventurous, you can also take head out of town for a walk at Cranberry Flats Conservation Area or Wanuskewin Heritage Park.